xkbcommon/libxkbcommon/doc/user-configuration.md

 ```
 $ cat $XDG_CONFIG_HOME/xkb/rules/evdev
+// Mandatory to extend the
+! include %S/evdev

 ! option = symbols
   custom:foo    = +custom(bar)
   custom:baz    = +other(baz)

-! include %S/evdev
 ```

-This rules file maps the RMLVO option "custom:foo" to the "bar" section in the `symbols/custom` file and the "custom:baz" option to the "baz" section in the `symbols/other` file.
-Note how the RMLVO option name may be different to the file or section name.

 The `include` statement includes the system-provided `evdev` ruleset.
-This allows users to only override those options they need.
+This allows users to only override those options they need afterwards.

+This rules file maps the [RMLVO] option "custom:foo" to the "bar" section in the `symbols/custom` file and the "custom:baz" option to the "baz" section in the `symbols/other` file.
+Note how the [RMLVO] option name may be different to the file or section name.

+@important The *order* of the options matter!
+In this example, `custom:foo` will *always* be applied *before* `custom:baz` and both options will *always* be applied *after* the system ones, even if the order is different in the [RMLVO] configuration passed to libxkbcommon (e.g. with `xkbcli`).
+See the [related section][options-order] in the rules documentation for further details.

+[options-order]: @ref irrelevant-options-order

 The files themselves are similar to the layout examples in the previous section: